wix-incubator/teamcity-client/README.md

 BaseBuild lastSuccessfulBuild = teamcityClient.getLastBuildByStatus(baseBuildType.id,"success");
 BaseBuild lastSFailedBuild = teamcityClient.getLastBuildByStatus(baseBuildType.id,"failure");
 ```
-If the build does not have the queried status the server returns 404 and the client will throw an exception.
+If there's no build with requested status the server returns 404 and the client will throw an exception.

 ### Contributing
 IT tests require docker up and running on the machine as the tests load a dockerized teamcity to run the IT tests against.